allan-pg/Netflix-data-analysis/README.md

 * Pandas
 * Matplotlib
 * seaborn

+## Table of Contents
+1.1 import libraries
+1.2 load your csv file
+1.3 see a sample of your dataset
+1.4 find number of rows and columns
+1.5 number of values in your dataframe
+1.6 show the columns in the dataframe
+1.7 inspect column datatypes
+1.8 find and delete duplicates
+1.9 find null values
+2.0 visualize null values using a heat map
+2.1 Practise data analysis questions

 ## Introduction
+Data analysis is a process for obtaining raw data, and subsequently converting it into information useful for decision-making by users. lets dive in:

-I imported all the necessary libraries in pyton i will need for this project:
+1.1 I imported all the necessary libraries in pyton i will need for this project:

 ![q](https://github.com/allan-pg/Netflix-data-analysis/assets/62595869/da69aedd-d9b4-435d-be56-4e9a569563d5)

-load your csv file from kaggle to your jupyter notebook syntax
+1.2 load your csv file from kaggle to your jupyter notebook syntax
 > df = pd.read_csv('data.csv')

 >  ![q](https://github.com/allan-pg/Netflix-data-analysis/assets/62595869/655255c3-a2ef-422c-9476-16239caaf19d)

-To see your csv dataframe the first 5 rows and the last 5 rows on your notebook
+1.3 To see your csv dataframe the first 5 rows and the last 5 rows on your notebook

 > ![q](https://github.com/allan-pg/Netflix-data-analysis/assets/62595869/10d16344-f5af-427d-aaba-86ea816d6130)

-- The df. shape method provides information about the number of rows and columns in a DataFrame quickly and easily.
+1.4 The df. shape method provides information about the number of rows and columns in a DataFrame quickly and easily.
  ```
 data.shape
 ```
-- data.size shows total no. of values in the dataset
+1.5 data.size shows total no. of values in the dataset
 ```
 data.size
 ```
-- data.columns  show the columns in the dataframe in form of a list
+1.6 data.columns  show the columns in the dataframe in form of a list
 ```
 data.columns
 ```
-- data.dtypes show the data types in each colmns
+1.7 data.dtypes show the data types in each colmns
 ```
 data.dtypes
 ```
-> are there any duplicates in the record if yes remove the duplicate
+1.8 are there any duplicates in the record if yes remove the duplicate
 > find the duplicated columns using
 ```
 data[data.duplicated()]